httpie/cli/README.md

     {"name": "John", "email": "john@example.org"}

+You can pass other types then just strings using the `field:=value` notation.
+It allows you to set arbitrary JSON to the data fields:

+    http PUT httpie.org/pies bool:=true list:=[1,2,3] 'object:={"a": "b", "c": "d"}'

+Produces the following JSON request:

+{"bool": true, "list": [1, 2, 3], "object": {"a": "b", "c": "d"}}

 You can use the `--form` flag to set `Content-Type` and serialize the data as `application/x-www-form-urlencoded`.

 The data to be sent can also be passed via `stdin`: